 When asset management customers can anticipate they will get these concerns cared for by the asset management process and tools they will trust it and they will tell the truth because they won’t be concerned with being betrayed – they know the truth will help them – and hoarding stops.

 Accountability Practices Enable the Algorithm to End Hoarding.

-When Hoarding Ends, New Possibilities Open.
+When Hoarding Ends, Test Equipment Utilization Soars, and New Possibilities Open.

 We call it, “Working Together, Better”.
 When people stop hoarding equipment it’s because their team’s mindset has shifted and their openness to sharing improves.
 They can begin to see measurable improvements to their performance that aren’t just incremental but step change.
 Utilization doubles, speed begins to increase and resources that were wasted on unnecessary equipment acquisition, equipment services, or the administrative burdens and time wasted in both of those processes are applied to improved testing capability and growth.

 With Scireo aEAM solutions people work on what they love working on and have the equipment to do the job right, the way they know it needs to be done.
 Management begins to notice the improvements and recognize them for the improved outcomes they are producing with promotions and management awards.
 We’ve even seen team awarded with trips.
 They’ve freed themselves from “The Grind” we’ve recently written about.
 Work becomes a happy place not a place to be crushed under expectations you have no idea how to fulfill.